-- i) Municipal sewage services or private communal sewage services and individual on-site water services; or - Municipal water services or private communal water services and individual onsite sewage services.
+- i) Municipal sewage services or private communal sewage services combined with individual on-site water services; or - ii) Municipal water services or private communal water services combined with individual on-site sewage services.

 Passive Recreational Activities means:

 a range of outdoor activities and passive uses compatible with protecting the Natural Heritage features and areas including, but not limited to, wildlife habitat, wetlands and woodlands.
 Activities and uses include bird watching, hiking, photography, snowshoeing, and may require the construction of a trail, benches or boardwalks in accordance with the Guelph Trail Master Plan or are integral to the scientific, educational or passive recreational use of a property.